 Thor movies in order

-Whether you've been wielding the hammer for years or just arrived via the Bifrost, a Thor movie marathon is the perfect way to relive the MCU with thunder, humor, and divine muscle.
-But in what order should you watch the films?
+No matter how much experience you have with the hammer, whether you're a long-time fan or just getting started with the MCU, a Thor movie marathon is the perfect way to relive the adventures of Thor, Loki, and the rest of the gang with thunder, humor, and divine muscle.
+But what's the best order to watch them in?
 And how does Thor Odinson's journey fit into the larger Marvel Cinematic Universe?
 Don't worry, we've got the perfect chronological viewing order for you.
-So, prepare the popcorn, gather your friends (yes, even the one who always defends Loki), and get ready for a cosmic binge-fest full of Mjölnir, magic, and Marvel chaos.
-This is your Thor marathon, from Asgard to New Asgard.
+So, get your popcorn ready, invite your friends (even the one who always defends Loki), and get ready for a Marvel binge-fest full of Mjölnir, magic, and chaos.
+Get ready for your Thor marathon, from Asgard to New Asgard!

 477 Minutes 4 Movies